WestDRI/visualizethis/content/contact.md

 ---

 The *Visualize This* 2023 is organized by [the Digital Research Alliance of Canada](https://alliancecan.ca) and its regional partners.
-The main contact is [Alex Razoumov](mailto:alex.razoumov@westdri.ca).
-Co-organizers are Jarno van der Kolk (University of Ottawa) and Angus Creech (Memorial University).
+The main organizer is Alex Razoumov (SFU), and the co-organizers are Jarno van der Kolk (University of Ottawa) and Angus Creech (Memorial University).

 The Contest website is https://visualizethis.netlify.app